-I need a bit of luck for this walk – both because it’s late in the hiking season (October), and because hiking permits can be hard to get.
+I need a bit of luck to reach the Mount Whitney summit – both because it’s late in the hiking season (October), and because hiking permits can be hard to get.
 I’m fortunate that I have no problem securing a permit on-line a week before my planned hiking date.
 Now I just have to get to the start of the hike.
 I’m driving from LAX to Lone Pine, which in itself is an interesting drive.
 State Route 14 passes Edwards Air Force Base, one of the main landing strips for NASA’s space shuttle.
 A bit further and about half-way along the five hour drive, I make an unplanned stop at the Red Rock Canyon State Park.
 Located at the convergence of the southernmost tip of the Sierra Nevada Range and the El Paso Range, the park features scenic desert cliffs, buttes and spectacular rock formations.

 It’s impossible to miss from State Route 14 – and I discover later has been the filming location for many movies and TV series including Jurassic Park, Beneath the Planet of the Apes and The Twilight Zone.
 I take the opportunity to stretch my legs, and do one of the short walks around the odd landscape.

 The next hundred or miles or so of highway traverses a pretty barren landscape, with the dead-straight highway passing salt flats and what seem to abandoned mills.

 I reach the small town of Lone Pine in the late afternoon, to pick up my Mount Whitney permit and get a few supplies.
 I’m staying in Lone Pine, ready for an early-morning start the next day…

 The Mount Whitney Ascent